-Monitor and manage access to personal access tokens
+Monitor and revoke personal access tokens

-To authenticate to the Azure Databricks REST API, a user can create a personal access token and use it in their REST API request.
-A user can also create a service principal and use it with a personal acccess token to call Azure Databricks REST APIs in their CI/CD tools and automation.
-This article explains how Azure Databricks workspace admins can manage these access tokens in their workspace.
+To authenticate to the Azure Databricks REST API, a user can create a personal access token (PAT) and use it in their REST API request.
+A user can also create a service principal and use it with a personal access token to call Azure Databricks REST APIs in their CI/CD tools and automation.
+This article explains how Azure Databricks admins can manage personal access tokens in their workspace.
+To create a personal access token, see Azure Databricks personal access token authentication.

-The following documentation covers the use of PATs for customers who have not yet migrated their code to use OAuth instead.
 To assess your own organization's usage of PATs and plan a migration from PATs to OAuth access tokens, see Assess personal access token usage in your Databricks account.

 Enable or disable personal access token authentication for the workspace